xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 difficulties of learning how to code "the hard way," without shortcuts or artificial limitations.

-### 1.3 Privilege simplicity and human legibility over complexity and machine efficiency.

-Whenever possible we privilege legibility and longevity over terseness of expression, cleverness, or performance.
-We begin by having our students describe their program, step by step, in language natural to them and to their task.
-Pseudocode in plain English becomes the basis for well documented programs and readable code that can be easily maintained or adapted.

-The file formats we use to store data have serious implications for anyone's ability to make use of that data in the future.
-As a format's underlying code tends toward opacity, it becomes increasingly difficult for new programmers to read during development and for others to draw on files in that format in the future.
-The number and complexity of file formats relates closely to the proliferation of closed tools and platforms: arcane file formats inhibit access to a file's contents as raw data or, for that matter, on any platform but the one for which it was intended.
-The danger of a single-platform format is most acutely felt by archivists faced with preserving short-lived data structures meant for obsolete platforms.
-For humanists who rarely work with truly large datasets or collections, the risk of rapid obsolescence offsets any hypothetical gains in speed or performance offered by a new note-taking platform, a needlessly complex database, or a constantly upgrading proprietary text editor.[^ln-plain] When selecting a data format, we ask: Does it need special software to render?
-How long has it been around? and What organization is responsible for maintaining the standard?

-[^ln-plain]: Conveniently for us, the Unix philosophy privileges inputs and outputs in plain text format, which can be used to store everything from personal notes, to article drafts, to huge datasets of metadata.
-Unix provides many powerful utilities that work with plain text.
-In fact, the notion of human readability is even encoded at the operating system level.

-### 1. Ideas are more important than tools

-The What? and the Why? should come before the How?
-Research objectives determine the appropriate tools and methodologies.
+### 1.4 Identify research objectives prior to selecting the appropriate tools and methodologies.

+Because the tools that we teach are universal, we are able to better tailor our courses to the diverse needs of our students.
+In formulating their research objectives, beginners often make the mistake of starting with the tool.
+In this way someone may describe their interests as "using topic modeling on a corpus of nineteenth century literature."
+To this we reply: To what ends?
+Clearly articulated research objectives suggest appropriate tool and methodologies, and not the other way around.
+Thus the question of "genre formation in the ninetieth century," for example, is what could lead to the use of topic modeling, where the study of narrative would perhaps be better served by other means, like event detection or automatic plot summarization.
+Our goal therefore is to give the students a glimpse of a rich and variegated toolkit that could help advance a variety of research objectives.

-### 1.6 Divide big problems into small, modular components.
+### 1.5 Divide big problems into small, modular components.

 Our goals in the classroom go beyond the instrumental.
 The ability to automate machines is merely a side effect of algorithmic, analytical thinking.
 To learn to think like a programmer is useful in many contexts: it involves dividing big, complex, and seemingly intractable problems into small, modular, solvable components.
-Writing a grant proposal, for example, a book, or a dissertation may initially seem like a daunting and onerous task, but progress can be made once it is divided into small, doable steps, as though it were a recipe for making a cake (an exercise we use in the classroom).
+Writing a grant proposal, for example, a book, or a dissertation may initially seem like a daunting and onerous task.
+Progress can be made once it is divided into small, doable steps, as though it were a recipe for making a cake (an exercise we use in the classroom).
+Our coding exercises therefore often begin by having our students describe their research objectives, step by step, in language natural to them and to their task.

-### 1.7 Be "lazy" by automating mundane tasks, but do it right by commenting your
-code, taking notes, and sharing with others.
+### 1.6 Be "lazy" by automating mundane tasks, but do it right by commenting your code, taking notes, and sharing with others.

+Pseudocode in plain English becomes the basis for well documented programs and readable code.
+Modular and well documented code does a service to the
+community: it is a pleasure to maintain and it communicates the purpose of the program clearly.
+It teaches others just as it allows them to further adept the codebase to suit their own needs, to further share and to remix.

 Programmers are smart and lazy.
 After doing a task more than a few times, a good programmer's intuition will be to automate the task.
 For example, we often